varunajith/MAGNet/README.md

 If you reference this work, please cite:

 <pre> @article{ajith2025magnet, title={MAGNet: Morphology-Aware Generative Network for Nanoparticle Electron Microscopy Segmentation}, author={Ajith, Varun and Pal, Anindya and [Co-authors]}, journal={Under review}, year={2025} } </pre>
-License

-This repository is distributed under the MIT License.
-See the LICENSE file for details.